Mig-uel/animated-dsa/doubly-linked-lists/README.md

       this.head = node
       this.tail = node
     } else {
-      node.prev = this.tail
+      // if the list is not empty, set the new node's previous pointer to the current tail node.prev = this.tail

-      this.tail.next = node
+      // set the current tail's next pointer to the new node this.tail.next = node

-      this.tail = node
+      // update the tail pointer to point to the new node this.tail = node
     }

-    this.length++
+    // increment the length of the list by 1 this.length++
   }
 }